Frequently Asked Questions

 Provided that you still have enough credits to be considered a full time student, you may drop a class after the drop/add deadline.
 However, this might be reflected as a "W" on your transcript.
 In limited circumstances you may only add a class after the deadline with permission of the Professor and Elizabeth Rosselot, Registrar and Assistant Dean for Academic Affairs.

 How many credits can/must I take per semester?

 To graduate, students must be in residence, full-time, for 6 semesters and must successfully complete a minimum of 85 credit hours.
 To be considered a full-time student in residence, a student must register for a minimum of 12 credit hours per semester.
-After the first year, students are strongly advised to take 26 credit hours per year.
-This will allow completion of the remaining 52 credits while maintaining a manageble course load in the last two years.
+After the first year, students are strongly advised to take at least 26 credit hours per year.
+This will allow completion of the remaining 53 credits while maintaining a manageble course load in the last two years.

 How many limited enrollment courses may I register for?